 The goal in any diabetes treatment is to keep blood glucose and blood pressure levels as close to normal as possible.
 Chronically high blood glucose levels can damage many parts of the body, including the eyes, kidneys, nerves, and cardiovascular system.
 In pregnant women, high blood glucose can cause birth defects in the baby and pregnancy complications in the mother.
 High blood pressure can also do widespread damage to the body.
 However, studies have shown that “tight” blood glucose and blood pressure control lowers the risk of complications significantly.

 Blood glucose level can be monitored at home with a blood glucose meter.
 The American Diabetes Association (ADA) recommends that most people with diabetes aim for the following treatment goals: When using a meter that gives whole blood glucose levels, the target goal before a meal is between 80 mg/dl and 120 mg/dl.
 When using a meter that gives plasma glucose levels, the target goal before a meal is between 90 mg/dl and 130 mg/dl.
 (Whether a meter gives whole blood glucose values or plasma glucose values should be indicated in the literature that comes with the meter.)
 People who use insulin are generally advised to check their blood glucose level more frequently than those who don’t.

-Another blood test that helps to evaluate blood glucose control is the glycosylated hemoglobin (HbA1c) test.
-This blood test is usually done in a doctor’s office or medical laboratory, although there are some home tests on the market.
-The ADA recommends that people while diabetes in general aim for an HbA1c reading below 7%, while individuals and their doctors consider aiming for readings below 6%, which is considered normal.
+The glycosylated hemoglobin (A1C) test is usually done in a doctor’s office or medical laboratory, although there are some home tests on the market.
+The ADA recommends that people with diabetes aim for an HbA1c reading below 7%.
 Measuring HbA1c every 3–6 months is recommended.